apitoolkit/apitoolkit-landing/blog/the-ultimate-api-management-strategy/index.md

   - APIs
 ---

+# A Comprehensive API Management Strategy for Businesses

 ![a chess pawn](./image1.jpg)

 [Image source](https://www.woodenearth.com/blogs/wooden-blog/disadvantages-of-playing-chess)

 APIs are very significant tools for developers.
 Sadly, there are teams that just don’t know how to manage them.
 This leads to broken APIs, data losses, downtimes, etc.